Dutch Ruppersberger

+He announced in January 2024 that he would retire from the United States House of Representatives at the conclusion of the 118th United States Congress.

 Early life, education and career

 Ruppersberger was born in Baltimore, the son of Margaret "Peggy" (née Wilson) and Charles Albert "Al" Ruppersberger, Jr. He is of part German descent.
-He graduated from Baltimore City College and attended the University of Maryland, College Park, where he played lacrosse.
+He graduated from the Baltimore City College high school in 1963 and attended the University of Maryland, College Park, where he played lacrosse.
 He earned his Juris Doctor (JD) from the University of Baltimore School of Law.

 Ruppersberger began his career as a Baltimore County Assistant State's Attorney.
 He was soon promoted to chief of the State's Attorney Office Investigative Division, pursuing organized crime, political corruption, and drug trafficking.
 He was elected to the Baltimore County Council in 1985 and again in 1989, chosen twice as council chairman.
 In 1994 and 1998, he was elected Baltimore County Executive.